 Yes, this is what I think about when I walk around my neighborhood at night.
 So if you see me walking don't run me over, I'm obviously in a lot deeper thought that I probably ought to be.

 At the heart of my biased seeking in the past was not a sincere desire to know the truth, that was secondary to the heart of my search, my search was to find something that wasn't related to Christianity, and more true than Christianity.
-Inevitably I was walked around the mullberry bush many times in endless circles of thought that lead to endless circles of addiction.
+Inevitably I was walked around the mulberry bush many times in endless circles of thought that lead to endless circles of addiction.
 My infinite arrogance, fear, and anger were central to this search.
 It was only by the inexhaustibly long and devastating process of losing everything I had, and more importantly every I was in the most painful and agonizing way possible, was my ego effectively crushed to the point where I still could not even see the truth, but I could do only one thing, call out desperately for help.

 And how blessed I was to be able to make that call to the Creator.
 Many die I imagine stubbornly refusing to make that call, as the last vestiges of their crippled and miserable lives slip away from them.
 I exist and write this today because the Father drew me to Jesus, to know his name, and to call out in his name.
 And I was healed.